-The man who designed the Cantonment in Bangalore
+The Cantonment in Bangalore Bangalore

 The Cantonment came to be founded in 1809 by the British just ten years after the fourth and final war against Tipu Sultan.
-The Cantonment then was the exclusive preserve of the British and the Cubbon Park was the boundary between the Cantonment and petes and civilian Bangalore.
+The Cantonment then was the exclusive preserve of the British and the Cubbon Park was the boundary between the Cantonment and petes and civilian Bangalore

 The many churches, defence establishments, greenery of the area leaves us marveling at the planning that went into the making of Cantonment.
 Though the date of the establishment of the Cantonment can be established, it is only recently that the man behind the planning of the locality came to be identified.